 The importance of routine 3

 If you have a cot or Moses basket 4

 No cot or Moses basket 5

 Prams/carrycots or buggies 6

 Baby boxes and car seats 7

 Temperature and baby banks 8

+Second-hand sleep products 9

-Further support and organisations 9
+Further support and organisations

-We are aware that fleeing from conflict or crisis means that sleeping conditions will be unpredictable.
+We are aware that when you're in a crisis or if you don't have a permanent home, sleeping conditions can be unpredictable.
 It may not always be possible to access a recommended sleeping space for a baby, so we've adapted our safer sleep advice based on different sleeping situations.
 While those in crisis may not have the facilities to follow all of this advice, we hope that this information provides helpful guidelines.
 All babies should have as safe a sleeping space as possible especially when they're not in their usual home environment.